SamiTouil/family-board-cursor-claude-sonnet-4-nodejs/QNAP-DEPLOYMENT.md

 This guide helps you deploy Family Board on your QNAP NAS using Container Station with automated GHCR image updates.

+## 🔒 SSL/HTTPS Support

+This guide includes **SSL/HTTPS support** using Let's Encrypt for production deployments with automatic certificate management.

 ## 🎯 Overview

 Your setup will be: